Why the Battle for Autonomous Cars Is About Attention

 Still, it can be difficult to separate consumers' interest in these features from their willingness to pay for them.
 The Boston Consulting Group study asked respondents how much they'd be willing to pony up for automated features, and the results show a kind of upside down bell curve: around 20 to 28 percent said they wouldn't pay more than $999.
 But the next largest group, from around 10 to 17 percent, said they would pay over $5,000 for features.
 The J.D.
 Power study broke down participants by generation, and while all generations cite price as a factor in what they'll purchase (it comprises about 25 percent of the total decision making process), it's the market demand from Generation Y that is driving the demand for new technology.
 Generation Y, or those born between 1977 and 1994, said they would pay an average of $3,703 for new features compared to $3,007 and $2,416 for Gen-Xers and Baby Boomers, respectively.

-If that last bit is befuddling automakers, it's because senior drivers (along with the disabled) stand to benefit most from robotic assistance on the road.
+If that last bit is befuddling automakers, it's because senior drivers (along with people with disabilities) stand to benefit most from robotic assistance on the road.
 Nevertheless, the data suggest that the success of in-car technology will hinge on luxury, not utility, and carmakers are already demonstrating they understand the trend.
 Consider the Mercedes F 015 Luxury in Motion concept car, on display at this year's North American Auto Show.
 It has four rotating lounge chairs that echo the design of aristocratic horse-drawn carriages and limousines.

 As with other luxury goods, design and functionality will need to be superbly inseparable in autonomous vehicles.
 Technology companies like HPE, Google, and Uber are rising to the task, forging partnerships with automakers and developing stand-alone technologies that will usher in a new era of self-sufficient transportation.
 From fully integrated navigation systems to advanced sensory telematics, these companies are creating the technologies that will put us one passengers seat away from a driverless future.